aisahodzic/IntroToIM/README.md

 # IntroToIM

 Hello!
 My name is **Aiša** - the English spelling is Aisha.
-This is a repository for a course called *Intro to Interactive Meda for Spring 2022*.
+This is a repository for a course *Intro to Interactive Meda* for *Spring 2022*.

 ![colores](colores.jpeg)